-- 4.0 Working Personnel Action File - 4.1 The Working Personnel Action File (WPAF) shall be defined as that file specifically generated for use in an evaluation cycle. - 4.11 The WPAF shall include (a) required forms and documents, (b) information specifically provided by the employee being evaluated, (c) information provided by faculty members, students, and academic administrators, (d) faculty and administrative evaluation recommendations from the current cycle, and (e) all rebuttal statements and responses. - 4.12 Materials for evaluation submitted by a faculty employee to the WPAF shall be deemed incorporated by reference in the PAF but may not be physically placed in the file.
-An index of those materials shall be prepared by the employee at the beginning of the cycle and shall be submitted with the materials. - 4.2 The WPAF shall be forwarded from the department or school to the dean and shall contain rebuttals and responses to rebuttals made within the department or school.
-Chairs or directors shall ensure that faculty employees are provided copies of the materials collected or prepared by the department or school and placed in the WPAF. - 4.3 The dean shall ensure that faculty employees are provided with copies of the materials added to the WPAF by the college. - 4.4 The WPAF shall be declared closed on a date determined by the Office of Faculty Affairs and the Senate Committee on Faculty Affairs.
+- 4.3 The dean shall ensure that faculty employees are provided with copies of the materials added to the WPAF by the college. - 4.4 The WPAF shall be declared closed on a date determined by the Office of Faculty Advancement and the Senate Committee on Faculty Affairs.
 Insertion of material after the date of this declaration shall have the approval of the University Promotions and Tenure Review Panel.
 Material to be added shall be limited to items that become accessible after the closing date of the file.
 This material shall be returned to the initial evaluation committee for review, evaluation, and comment before consideration at subsequent stages of review.
 If during the review process the absence of required evaluation documents is discovered, the WPAF shall be returned to the level at which the requisite documentation should have been provided.
 These materials shall be provided in a timely manner. - 4.5 The WPAF shall be incorporated into the PAF after final action has been taken.
 The WPAF shall no longer exist after the personnel action for which it was created has been concluded. - 4.6 Departments and schools are responsible for validating the WPAF before it is released for evaluation.
 Validation insures that files are complete and accurate, and that items included in the WPAF exist and are properly identified.
 The designee for the validation process shall be the department or school peer review committee or the department chair or school director. - 5.0 Written Student Evaluation of Teaching Effectiveness - 5.1 All course sections taught by faculty employees shall be evaluated by students unless consultation with a college has resulted in an agreement by the dean of the college and the college peer review committee to evaluate fewer sections.
 In cases where student evaluations are not required for all course sections, sections chosen for evaluation shall be representative of the faculty unit employee's teaching assignment, and shall be jointly determined in consultation between the faculty unit employee being evaluated and his/her department chair or program director.
 In the event of disagreement, each party shall select 50% of the course sections to be evaluated.
 The results of these evaluations shall be placed in the faculty unit employee's Personnel Action File.
 Results of evaluations may be stored in electronic format and incorporated by extension into the Personnel Action File provided that individuals involved in evaluations and personnel recommendations or decisions are provided secure access for these purposes. - 5.11 For the purpose of clarity and comparability across campus, responses to all quantitative items shall be rated from 1 to 5, with 1 the lowest (worst) and 5 the highest (best).
 These numbers shall correspond to the following descriptors, in the following order: 1=Poor, 2=Below Average, 3=Average, 4=Good, 5=Excellent.
-Responses of "not applicable" or "does not apply" shall be placed at the end.

-- 5.12 Each form shall contain three common questions that together constitute universal reference points or common ground across the university's faculty evaluation process.
+Responses of "not applicable" or "does not apply" shall be placed at the end. - 5.12 Each form shall contain three common questions that together constitute universal reference points or common ground across the university's faculty evaluation process.
 The following common questions shall be the first questions on each form: - Rate the instructor's overall organization and presentation of the course material. - Rate the instructor's focus on the student learning outcomes listed in the syllabus. - Rate the instructor's teaching overall.